Adolphee/WebDevProject/README.md

 # WebDevProject

+The assignment was to choose between an online store or a blogging website.
+I know how everybody always chooses the online store for a project to I chose differently and ended up being the only one who did this.

+The rules:
+1. No frameworks were allowed
+2. No CSS/HTML templates were allowed
+3. The Project was to be done by no more than 1 student entirely from scratch

 NOTE:
+This was my first PHP web project.
 The website has no registration page, nor does it have a password recovery feature.
 The project was simply intended for us prove we had mastered raw PHP to a certain degree.
+I worked on this project for about 40-60 hours, counting the hours I spent understanding the meaning of PHP errors and learning how to debug PHP as fast as I can today.
-I applied the MVC and Singleton design pattern as much as I could throughout the project.
+I applied the MVC and Singleton design patterns as much as I could throughout the project.

 Credits:
 This project's code was written by me, Adolphe Munyankumburwa, in April 2018